Overcasetv/LanHouse/README.md

 # Game House Manager

-A professional LAN house management system for tracking PC usage, billing, and transactions.
+A professional LAN house management system for tracking PC usage, billing, transactions, and operator notes.
 Built with Python and Tkinter.

 ## Features
 - Per-PC hourly rates (set different rates for each PC)